terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 #### **[2.4 Read me first](/3c.1b_pal_readmefirst/)**

-But before you start, I recommend you read the readmefirst page that discusses various things to keep in mind as you work your way throught the examples/demos (problems to watch out for, avoid, etc).
+Before you start using Foundry, I recommend you read the readmefirst page that discusses various things to keep in mind as you work your way through the examples/demos (problems to watch out for, avoid, etc).

 **Example:**
 - The screenshot below is from the ZiptieAI DIY demo **[D9 UI (Workshop)](/3c.xxx_pal_HN_01_non_ai/)** (from 2.7 below). <br><img src="/assets/777_05.png" alt="drones" width="100%" style="border: 1px solid #999;"><br>